eiffel-community/eiffel-vici/README.md

 ~~~~

 The Vici app will now run at http://127.0.0.1:8080 (if you are running docker-machine check IP with : docker-machine ip)

+## Common problems and fixes
+Files and folders to delete if Vici is not starting or acting as it should after pulling/updating the project folder:

+* /node
+* /node_modules
+* /settings.json